oracle-livelabs/apex/apex-workflows/7-doc-aapt-activities/7-doc-aapt-activities.md

 ## Task 13: Add Invoke Workflow

+In this task, you will call **Calculate Fees** workflow using Invoke workflow activity.

 1. From the Activities palette, drag an **Invoke Workflow** Activity into the Diagram Builder area and drop it below the **Confirm Appointment** activity.

     ![Drag and Drop Invoke Workflow Activity](./images/add-invoke-workflow.png " ")